michaelmusty/.dotfiles/ISSUES.markdown

 *   The checks gscr(1) makes to determine where it is are a bit naive (don't work with bare repos) and could probably be improved with some appropriate git-reflog(1) cals
+*   The \xFF syntax for regex as used in rfct(1) is not POSIX.
+Need to decide if it's well-supported enough to keep it anyway.